Welcome - last updated on 25th Sept at 3.45pm PEW NEWS PAGE ADDED

 News from Rev 'Captain' Chris Harrington - Rector

+Prayer worship and pastoral work continue, but in a different way.
 With the lifting of restrictions under the Corona Virus Pandemic the Archbishops of Canterbury & York have now given the go ahead for public and corporate worship in our church buildings to resume if health and safety and social distancing guidelines are followed.
-Unfortunately, due to the size of some of our churches, the resumption of corporate worship will not be possible with 2 metre social distancing restrictions in place.
-We have now been advised that face masks should be worn in church.
+Unfortunately, due to the size of some of our churches, the resumption of corporate worship in some of our churches is still not be possible with 2 metre social distancing restrictions in place.
+Face masks must be worn in church and there is still no singing.

 Open daily for private prayer 9am to 5pm - No books available or tours at present sorry.

 Also open on Sundays for a said service of Holy Communion at 10am.
-The wearing of face masks is now encouraged.
+The wearing of face masks is now mandatory.

-Open on Sundays only during the summer for a short informal service at the back of church at 10am - led by Canon Beverley.
-The wearing of face masks is now encouraged.
+Open on Sundays only until the end of September for a short informal service at the back of church at 10am - led by Canon Beverley.
+The wearing of face masks is mandatory.
+There is a harvest service on 27th Sept at 10am.
+Please book a place with Bill (01529 421148).

 Weekly Pastoral Phone Rota